Honorary Advisory Board

 Peter Kaestner is one of the world's top birders, having seen over 8200 species of birds.
 He is a trained biologist, having received a degree from Cornell University.
 In 1986, Peter became the first person in the world to see a representative of all of the world's bird families.
 While living in Colombia in 1989, he discovered a new species of bird, Grallaria kaestneri, just 50 kilometers from Bogota.
 He is a prolific author and has penned scores of bird-related articles and has given many public lectures on birds and birding.

 His connection with India began in 1967, when he was a student in New Delhi.
-He also lived in Delhi in 1981-82 and from 2006 to 2009.
-Through his long association with Delhi, he has experienced the transformation of the urban landscape from the post-colonial period until today – and its affects on the city’s birdlife.
+He also lived in Delhi in 1981–82 and from 2006 to 2009.
+Through his long association with Delhi, he has experienced the transformation of the urban landscape from the post-colonial period until today — and its effects on the city's birdlife.
 Along the way, Peter has seen 949 different kinds of birds in India.

 Prof. Gilbert M. Masters